glific/glific/README.md

   * [Install Elixir](https://elixir-lang.org/install.html#distributions)
   * [Install Postgres](https://www.postgresql.org/download/)
   ** For Postgres, for the development server, we default to using postgres/postgres as the username/password.
   This is configurable
+  ** The db user needs to have superuser status on the database since we create a materialized view.
+  This might change in a future release to a table

 ## Download code from GitHub